delioda79/hypathia/README.md

 # hypatia
-An API aggregator for Beat's microservices (Synchronous and asynchronous APIs)
+An API aggregator for Beat's microservices (synchronous and asynchronous APIs)